-In the current context of spiralling prices and unmatched volatility it is increasingly important that value is created by adopting circular economy business models.
+In the current context of spiraling prices and unmatched volatility it is increasingly important that value is created by adopting circular economy business models.

 “This partnership aims to trigger a worldwide movement for radical change by identifying new technologies and business solutions that break our dependency on natural resource extraction while marrying targets for protecting the environment with ones for boosting economies,”

 We are inviting businesses to be part of this multistakeholder initiative, bringing their unique value and insights to Scale360° in order to find new solutions based on their own experiences with circular issues.

 Already a member or partner of the World Economic Forum?